Classic Victoria Sponge Cake

 To give a rough idea of timings, if you’re using an electric whisk, it should take roughly 5 minutes to whisk the cream to soft peaks.
 If you’re whisking the cream using a normal whisk, expect this to take up to 10 minutes (and expect an achy arm!).

-Just like scones, there’s an age-old debate as to whether you should do jam then cream, or cream then jam.
-Either way, it helps to leave a border around the outside edge otherwise the filling will spill over when you place the second sponge layer on top.
+Just like scones, there’s an age-old debate as to whether you should layer jam then cream, or cream then jam.
+Either way, it helps to leave a 1cm border around the outside edge so the filling has space to spread out when the second sponge is placed on top.
+You can use any jam flavour you like… strawberry, raspberry, blueberry, or even lemon curd.
+All delicious!
+For a simple decoration, dust the top with icing sugar.
+Or if you fancy something more elaborate, garnish with sliced strawberries and more cream.

 Classic Victoria Sponge Cake

-For the sponge
+For the victoria sponge cake:

-- 300 g Caster sugar
+- 300 grams Caster sugar

-- 300 g Self-raising flour
+- 300 grams Self-raising flour

-- 3 large Eggs at room temperature
+- 3 large Eggs room temperature.
+Or 4 medium eggs.

-- 4 tbsp Milk full-fat or semi-skimmed
+- 4 tablespoons Milk full-fat or semi-skimmed

-For the filling
+For the filling:

-- 2-3 tbsp Strawberry Jam
+- 2-3 tablespoons Strawberry jam

 - Icing sugar for dusting on top